MnCLosSantos/mnc-callcar/README.md

 | ox_lib | Latest | ✅ Yes |
 | oxmysql | Latest | ✅ Yes |

-**Note:** This script relies on QBCore's vehicle system (player_vehicles table) and does not require additional dependencies like qb-inventory or qb-target.
+**Note:** This script relies on QBCore's vehicle system (player_vehicles table) and does not require additional dependencies.

 ---